 Content

-The biorefinery market was exhibited at USD 212.05 billion in 2024 and is projected to hit around USD 468.51 billion by 2034, growing at a CAGR of 8.25% during the forecast period 2025 to 2034.
+The global biorefinery market size was estimated at USD 229.70 billion in 2025 and is expected to increase from USD 248.65 billion in 2026 to USD 507.50 billion by 2035, growing at a CAGR of 8.25% from 2026 to 2035.
+Asia Pacific dominated the biorefinery market with the largest revenue share of 43% in 2025.
 Growing environmental awareness is the key factor driving market growth.
 Also, supportive government policies coupled with the increasing demand for renewable energy can fuel market growth further.

 Key Takeaways

-- By technology, the biochemical conversion segment dominated the market with 44% market share in 2024.
-The dominance of the segment can be linked to the innovations in fermentation technology.
+- By technology, the biochemical conversion segment dominated the market with a revenue share of 45% in 2025.

-- By end use industry, the transportation segment dominated the market with 46% market share in 2024.
-The dominance of the segment can be attributed to the rising awareness of climate change and innovations in biorefinery technologies.
+- By end use industry, the transportation segment dominated the market with a revenue share of 47% in 2025.

 Advancements in Biorefining Technologies are Expanding Market Growth